nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. First, the program checks if the length of the input command is more than 5.
 Any input command of length less than 5 is an invalid mode command.
-This is because mode command requires an input parameter separated by a space hence "mode " or "mode1" are examples of invalid mode commands with length of less than 5.
+This is because mode command requires an input parameter separated by a space hence "mode " or "mode1" are examples of invalid mode commands with a length of less than 5.
 If this is so, it throws an invalid mode message to tell the user the valid modes of Zoomaster.
 Else, it continues to the next step.

 2. Secondly, the program checks if the input parameter corresponds to a valid mode of Zoomaster.